 These are the six most common ways a sump pump will fail on you.

-Sometimes a single sump pump just isn’t enough to handle a wet basement "event".
+Sometimes a single sump pump just isn’t enough to handle a wet basement "event."
 The pump might not be reliable enough or powerful enough to handle the volume of water pouring in, especially during heavy rains.
 When it comes to keeping your basement dry, the quality of your sump pump matters, too: a cheap, plastic model is more likely to burn out or fail to keep up when it matters most.

 Quality and capacity matter.
 Basement Systems has developed a line of sump pumps built around the high-capacity, cast iron Zoeller brand pump.
 We’ve tested many other pumps over the decades and Zoeller consistently proves itself to be both reliable and powerful.

 What to Do: Upgrade your sump pump and add a battery backup sump pump.
 In rare cases, you might need more than one sump pump, installed in different corners of the basement.